-Organizations with well-developed absorptive capacity are more likely to pursue management product, process, and innovation.
-Organizations with strona absorptive capacity are able to acquire new knowledge. combine acquired knowledge with previous related knowledge, and transform and exploit new knowledge in management process, and innovation (Leal-Rodríguez et al., 2014).
+well-developed Organizations with absorptive capacity are more likely to pursue product, process, and management innovation.
+Organizations with strong absorptive capacity are able to acquire new external knowledge, combine acquired knowledge with previous related knowledge, and transform and exploit new knowledge in product, process. and management innovation (Leal-Rodríguez et al., 2014).
 As a result, organizations make efforts to increase the absorptive capacity to acquire, assimilate, transform, and exploit new and external knowledge, which contributes to achieving high performance in product, process, and management innovation.
 Thus, a hypothesis is proposed to explain the relationship between absorptive capacity and innovation performance, namely: